 A risk assessment generally reviews the severity and probability of potential hazards.
 Most safety professionals utilize risk matrix calculations to assess and prioritize these hazards risks.
 We've put together a guide on risk matrix calculations and hazard assessment that you can download to try for yourself.

 Ultimately, the processes, end goals, and results of a JSA and JHA are the same, so it makes sense that these terms are frequently used interchangeably.
 At IndustrySafe, we don't see that there's any difference between a JSA or JHA.
 If you feel differently, though, don't be afraid to share your thoughts and opinions on the subject!

 Several components of the OSHA regulations require a hazard assessment to decide what personal protective equipment may be needed to control the hazards on a job.
-Additionally, a certification that hazard assessment has been performed must be kept on recorded.
+Additionally, a certification that hazard assessment has been performed must be kept on record.

 There are many different examples of JSA Templates.
 Most JSA Templates include the following:

-You can view an interactive version of an Vector EHS Job Safety Analysis template by signing up for a demo of our Software and navigating to our job hazard analysis software module.
+You can view an interactive version of a Vector EHS Job Safety Analysis template by signing up for a demo of our Software and navigating to our job hazard analysis software module.
 Contact us for more information about Vector EHS's JSA software.